Cincinnati-Design-LAB/architour/src/content/buildings/piatt-park-garfield-place.md

   in the center of the park, and sculptures (1989) by local artist Stuart Fink are incorporated in the pools of each fountain.
 ---

+It is the oldest park in Cincinnati.
+Located in the center of the street, the park spans two downtown blocks.
+John and Benjamin Piatt originally donated the land for a public market, but the one located on Sixth Street was deemed too close to make this site viable.